museumsvictoria/mv-genera-ios-swift/ReadMe.txt

 This project supersedes the genera-ios project on Github.

+Design elements in this project - icons and layout -  include the work by Simon O'Shea, David Bleja, Simone Downey and Mischa Brus

 //What's Changed:

+//Data Changes
 - Data format is now JSON
 The format of the datafile has been changed from Apple's plist format to JSON, and the expected filename is now "data.json".
 We did this for format consistency across operating systems.